cproctor/bba/README.md

 you can basically just write text.
 Before you start editing, run `git pull` to make sure you have the most recent version of the site.

-When you save a file, you need to rebuild the site to see it.
-Use:
+While editing, it is useful to use the `-r` flag to tell Pelican to rebuilt the site whenever there's a
+change:

-    pelican -s settings.local.py
+    pelican -r -s settings.local.py

-If you still have the server running, you'll see the new site when you reload it in your browser.
+Now you can reload the page in your browser to see your changes after every save.

 ## Publishing changes